Jack Cork: Early life

-Career
+Playing career

 Chelsea

 Cork joined the Chelsea youth system up age of nine, and captained both the club's youth and reserve teams.
 During the 2006–07 season, Cork twice went on loan to League One club AFC Bournemouth.
 Cork was selected to go on Chelsea's pre-season tour of the United States in summer 2007.
 He made his first appearance for the first team against Club América on 14 July.
 He played out-of-position at left back for most of the tour.

 Cork spent the 2007–08 season on loan at newly promoted Championship club Scunthorpe United.
 His first league goals came for Scunthorpe, both against Coventry City; in a 1–1 away draw on 27 November 2007 and in a 2–1 home victory on 1 March 2008.
 After 35 appearances, despite Scunthorpe's relegation from the Championship, he was voted the club's Player of the Year.

 On 21 August 2008, Cork joined Championship club Southampton on loan until 1 January 2009.
 In January 2009, Cork joined Championship club Watford on loan until the end of the 2008–09 season.
 He scored his first goal for Watford on 24 January 2009 in a 4–3 victory over Crystal Palace in the fourth round of the FA Cup.
 Cork signed a new three-year contract with Chelsea on 21 August 2009 and immediately joined Championship club Coventry City on loan until the end of December 2009.

 On 1 February 2010, Cork joined Premier League club Burnley on loan until the end of the 2009–10 season.
 He made his first appearance for Burnley in a 3–0 defeat away to Fulham on his Premier League debut.
 He then played in a 5–2 defeat against Aston Villa on 21 February 2010 and assisted Burnley's second goal.
 Cork scored his first goal for Burnley on 9 May 2010 in a 4–2 home win over Tottenham Hotspur, with a diving header to score Burnley's second to turn over a two-goal lead.
 His father revealed the day before in a local newspaper, the Lancashire Telegraph, that Cork was looking to leave Chelsea in the summer and was willing to drop down into the Championship in order to do so.

 On 8 August 2010, Chelsea said that they would allow Cork to leave the club and were looking for offers of around £2 million.
 On 12 August, Cork re-joined Burnley on loan for the 2010–11 season.
 Cork scored a last minute winner at home to Derby County on 27 November, taking Burnley into the play-off positions.